Anuraj-TR/realme/README.md

 To get started with this project, you'll need to have a basic understanding of React and the create-react-app tool.

-1 Clone this repository to your local machine
+* Clone this repository to your local machine
-2 Navigate to the root folder of the project and run npm install to install the necessary dependencies 3 Run npm start to start the development server and view the project in your browser
+* Navigate to the root folder of the project and run npm install to install the necessary dependencies
+* Run `npm start` to start the development server and view the project in your browser

 ## Features